Skip to contents

 2. Use drag-select - Much faster than clicking individual images

-3. Sort by size - Images are sorted by ROI area, grouping similar organisms
+3. Sort by width - Images are sorted by width (x-dimension), grouping similar organisms

 4. Check statistics - The “Validation Statistics” tab shows your progress